trimstray/the-practical-linux-hardening-guide/README.md

 ### Payment Card Industry Data Security Standard (PCI-DSS)

-Payment Card Industry Data Security Standard (PCI DSS) compliance is a requirement for any business that stores, processes, or transmits cardholder data.
+Payment Card Industry Data Security Standard (PCI-DSS) compliance is a requirement for any business that stores, processes, or transmits cardholder data.

-In accordance with PCI DSS requirements established a formal policy and supporting procedures for developing configuration standards for system components that are consistent with industry-accepted hardening standards like:
+In accordance with PCI-DSS requirements established a formal policy and supporting procedures for developing configuration standards for system components that are consistent with industry-accepted hardening standards like:

 - Center for Internet Security (CIS)
 - International Organization for Standardization (ISO)